NiklasHohmann/repro_R/solution/README.md

 # repro_R

-Materials for workshop "Open and Reproducible Science in R and RStudio"
+Example solution for workshop "Open and Reproducible Science in R and RStudio" based on the provided example code and data.

 ## Author